ocaml-flambda/flambda-backend/jane/doc/extensions/_02-unboxed-types/intro.md

 Unboxed types can usually be put in structures, though there are some restrictions.

-These structures may contain unboxed types, but have some restrictions on field
+These structures may contain unboxed types:
-orders:

   * Records
   * Constructors